Meeco/js-sdk/packages/cli/README.md

-  -c, --connectionId=connectionId  (required) Connection id for the 'to' user -e, --environment=environment    [default: .environment.yaml] environment config file -f, --from=from                  (required) User config file for the 'from' user -i, --itemId=itemId              Item id of the 'from' user to share with the 'to' user -o, --onshareId=onshareId        Share ID of the share, which to on-share with the 'to' user -s, --slotName=slotName          Name of slot to share (if sharing a single slot)
+  -c, --connectionId=connectionId  (required) Connection id for the 'to' user -e, --environment=environment    [default: .environment.yaml] environment config file -f, --from=from                  (required) User config file for the 'from' user -i, --itemId=itemId              ID of the Item to share with the 'to' user -o, --onshareId=onshareId        ID of the Share to on-share -s, --slotName=slotName          Name of slot to share, if sharing a single slot
 ```

 _See code: [src/commands/shares/create-config.ts](https://github.com/Meeco/cli/blob/master/src/commands/shares/create-config.ts)_